fANZYo/policingHack17/server/README.md

 Creates a new crime report, returns the ID

-* /updateCrime - JSON POST, Required: crimeid, name, description, status; Optional: media
+* /updateCrime - JSON POST, Required: crimeID, name, description, status; Optional: media

 Updates the crime progress.
 Media takes a list of filenames from the upload function.

-* /updateMeta - JSON POST, Required: CrimeID; Optional:  officer, name, description
+* /updateMeta - JSON POST, Required: crimeID; Optional:  officer, name, description

 Allows you to update the meta information for a crime.